-Degree to which the impact can be avoided: High Degree to which the impact can be managed: Medium Degree to which the impact can be mitigated: Low Proposed mitigation: Educate users of the site about how to identify wetlands, how to avoid them and why to avoid them Residual impacts Reduction in ecosystem health and functioning Cumulative impact post mitigation: Continued loss of wetland regionally Significance rating of impact after mitigation e.g. Low, Medium, MediumHigh, High, or Very-High) Low -ve
+Degree to which the impact can be reversed: Medium Indirect impacts: Continued loss of habitat and ecological connectivity Cumulative impact prior to mitigation: Continued loss of habitat and ecological connectivity Significance rating of impact prior to mitigation (e.g. Low, Medium, MediumHigh, High, or Very-High) Artificial lighting - high -ve Behavioural disturbance - medium -ve Loss of ecological corridors - Low -ve Degree to which the impact can be avoided: High Degree to which the impact can be managed: Medium Degree to which the impact can be mitigated: Low Proposed mitigation: Manage construction activities Residual impacts Reduction in ecosystem health and functioning Cumulative impact post mitigation: Continued loss of wetland regionally Significance rating of impact after mitigation e.g. Low, Medium, MediumHigh, High, or Very-High) Artificial lighting - Low -ve Behavioural disturbance - Low -ve Loss of ecological corridors - Low -ve